List of number-one albums of 2025 (Spain)

+Bad Bunny Spent 22 weeks at number-one this year with Debí Tirar Más Fotos.

 Top 100 España is a record chart published weekly by PROMUSICAE (Productores de Música de España), a non-profit organization composed of Spanish and multinational record companies.
 This association tracks both physical (including CDs and vinyl) and digital (digital download and streaming) record consumption and sales in Spain.